-You should always look at the whole picture before making an investment decision.
+Always look at the whole picture before making an investment decision.
 If you want to use stock splits as a marker for stocks to consider for further evaluation, that is a reasonable idea, but don’t stop there with your research.

 When to Use Caution

-You should watch out for one type of split as a possible danger signal, and that’s the reverse split.
+Pay attention and watch out for one type of split as a possible danger signal, and that’s the reverse split.

 In a reverse split, the company reduces the number of outstanding shares and the per share price rises accordingly.